torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 If a product is out of stock, customers can subscribe/request to receive a notification when that product becomes available again.

 ## Compatibility
-Zen Cart 157 (earlier probably) to the current version 2.1, and up to php8.4+.
+Tested from Zen Cart 157 (earlier probably) to the current version 2.1, and with php8+.

 ## Background
 This fileset is based on the original CEON version, not the forked ajax version.
 Neither are supported by the original developers.